nikita-kit/nikita-css/README.md

 ### Class-Naming

-Because you want to know if the block is for page layout or for a single component, I separate page layout blocks from component blocks.
+Because you want to know if the block is for page layout or for a single component, we separate page layout blocks from component blocks.

 Page Layout Blocks: